ruturaj1011/Frod-Mustang2024-HomePage_Clone/README.md

 ## Features

 - **Sticky Navbar**: Fixed navigation bar at the top for easy access.
-- **Image Carousel**: simple animation on high-quality images in Gallery section.
+- **Image Carousel**: Simple animation on high-quality images in Gallery section.
 - **Specifications Section**: Detailed information about the car's specs.
 - **Interactive FAQ Section**: Expandable FAQ sections.
 - **Button and Image Animations**: Smooth and engaging animations.